IJustWannaLearnSomething/ToDo-React/README.md

 # Todolist-React

-Check commit one for single component version and commit 2 for component tree version
+Check commit one for single component version and commit 2 for component tree version.